Who we are & what we do

-The Parish Council also maintains 31 seats, 8 grit bins, picnic tables and litter bins around the Parish, as well as providing summer and winter plant displays and Christmas trees & lights.
+The Parish Council also maintains 31 seats, 8 grit bins, picnic tables and litter bins around the Parish, as well as providing summer and winter planter displays and Christmas trees & lights.

-Besides providing support for the Community Association, Friends of Chinley Park and Chinley & Buxworth Transport Group, all of which resulted from the Parish Plan; the Parish Council also supports Chinley Allotment Association and, wherever possible,other groups and organisations through grants and donations.
+Besides providing support for the Community Association, Friends of Chinley Park and Chinley & Buxworth Transport Group, all of which resulted from the Parish Plan; the Parish Council also supports both Chinley and Buxworth Allotment Associations and, wherever possible, other groups and organisations through grants and donations.
 Any group or organisation active within the parish and bringing benefit to the parish or its inhabitants can request some of the small pot of money made available each year for this purpose.
 Applications should be sent in writing to the Parish Clerk with a brief outline of the aims of the organisation and a copy of its latest accounts information.